Juiz de Fora Airport

 It is managed by contract by Infraero.

 History

-The airport was commissioned in 1958.
+The airport was officially commissioned on September 17, 1958.

-The aviation club of Juiz de Fora is based at the airport.
+The Flying club of Juiz de Fora is based at the airport.

 On 2 April 2014 the airport ceased to receive regular commercial flights.
 These flights were transferred to the new and larger Pres.
 Itamar Franco Airport located 35 km from downtown Juiz de Fora.

 Airlines and destinations

 No scheduled flights operate at this airport.